mutanyi/foundation-maker/README.md

 Now we're ready to try the **[make:foundation](#makefoundation)** command.
 We’ll use an example model named Widget.
 So let's create a Widget foundation for our Widget model with the following command:

 ```
-php artisan make:foundation Widget master
+php artisan make:foundation Widget

 ```

 Obviously, Widget is the name of the model we want to create.
-This is followed by master, which is the name of our master page.
+We did not supply a second argument, so it will default to ‘master,’ which is the name of our master page.
 We have the option to put on a third parameter, ‘Slug’, which will include slugs in the views, but we are not doing that for this example.

+If you want to include the third argument, then you must also supply the second argument, se the **[make:foundation](#makefoundation)** command for details.

 After the command runs, we're ready to migrate up to our db.
 Before you migrate, this is where you can add additional columns for the DB, if you like.
 To keep it simple, let's just migrate what we already have: